denoland/docs/runtime/manual/node/migrate.md

 :::tip

-If your project is written with CommonJS, you will need to update it to use ECMAScript modules, check out our helpful
+If your project is written with CommonJS (i.e. `require`), you will need to update it to use ECMAScript modules, check out our helpful
 [CommonJS to ESM guide](./cjs_to_esm.md) to get you up and running with Deno.